zinster1068/real-time-traffic-with-google-pub-sub/README.md

 # RealTimeTraffic

-This project will retrieve Chicago traffic information via a Restful service.
+This project is an example of pulling Chicago traffic information from data.cityofchicago.org and publishing it on Google's Pub/Sub messaging infrastructure.